 Talk to Chuck – Charles Schwab

-If you are a beginning or intermediate investor, it is hard to go wrong with Charles Schwab.
-Schwab offers low brokerage fees – normally $8.95 per trade – as well as a host of mutual funds that can be purchased with no fees whatsoever.
+If you are a beginning or intermediate when it comes to investment accounts, it is hard to go wrong with Charles Schwab.
+Schwab offers low brokerage fees – normally $8.95 per trade.
+Without fees, they host mutual funds as well.
 Many Schwab accounts offer a host of other services as well – from checking and savings to credit and debit cards.
-Charles Schwab has terrific customer service and great apps that make it easy to monitor your accounts and execute transactions with your smartphone and tablet.
+Charles Schwab has terrific customer service and great apps that make it easy to monitor your accounts and execute transactions.
 Moreover, Schwab has hundreds of physical branches across the United States, making it easy to meet face to face when you want to talk to a person about your account.
 Most Schwab accounts require a minimum of $1000 to open, and the company offers cash bonuses up to $500 when opening new accounts, depending on your initial deposit.